 Classic Czech fare is best sampled in a hospoda, or pub.
-These local joints have menus that usually include dishes for which Czech cuisine is justly (in)famous: pork and sauerkraut with bread dumplings, roast duck, beef stew, and, for the vegetarian, fried cheese.
-In recent years Czech brewers like Staropramen and Budvar have opened branded pubs (Potrefená Husa and Budvarka, respectively).
-These restaurants are to the Czech pub what a Swiss timepiece is to a plastic watch—light-years ahead in terms of the quality of ingredients and service.
+These local joints have menus that usually include dishes for which Czech cuisine is justly (in)famous: pork and sauerkraut with bread dumplings; roast duck; beef stew; and, for the vegetarian, fried cheese.
+In recent years Czech brewers like Staropramen and Pilsner Urquell have opened chains of branded pubs (Potrefená Husa and Pilsner Urquell Original Restaurant, respectively).
+These chains are to the traditional Czech pub what a new Swiss timepiece is to an old watch—light years ahead in terms of the quality.
 If you're looking to dip a toe into the waters of Czech cuisine, these pubs are an excellent place to begin.

 Browse Prague Restaurants

 - 80 Degrees: Fodor's Helps You Find Your Best Beach Vacation Spots

 - Fodor's Go List 2014: Where we are going in 2014

 - World Cup Fever: Start planning your trip to Brazil!

 - Fodor's 100 Hotel Awards: Check out the winners of 2013

 - Weekend Getaways: Fodor's Recommends the Best Weekend Escapes in the US